 Coconuts Crabs (Coconut Crab)

 Coconut crabs (known in Japanese as yashigani.) may have a silly name, but not when you know the meaning behind it.
-They are so named because their claws are strong enough to crack open a coconut.
-These things are not just the largest living arthropods, but the largest invertebrates as well.
-With a leg span of up to 0.9 meters and weighing up to 4 kg it's no wonder they have no natural predators other than humans and other coconut crabs.
+They are named this way because their claws are strong enough to crack open a coconut.
+These creatures are not only the largest living arthropods, but also the largest invertebrates.
+With a leg span of up to 0.9 meters and weighing up to 4 kg, it's no wonder they have no natural predators, aside from humans and other coconut crabs.

 giant salamanders

-Salamanders are usually not that bad, just a few that are a little slippery and climb up walls and eat pests.
+Salamanders are generally not that bad, just a few that are slippery and climb walls and eat pests.
 The problem arises, however, when the Salamander in question is 1.9 meters long.
-The Giant Salamanders of Japan and China are the largest amphibians in the world.
-They usually spend time in northern Kyushu rivers and western Honshu (another reason not to go into the water.), combining with the rocks and mud so they can catch and eat basically everything that comes along, like: insects, fish, mice, crabs.
+The Giant Salamanders of 日本 and 中国 are the largest amphibians in the world.
+They typically spend time in the northern rivers of Kyushu and western Honshu (another reason not to go in the water), blending in with the rocks and mud so they can catch and eat basically anything that comes by, such as: insects, fish, rats, crabs.
 They also cover their skin with mucus, which acts as a thin shield against scratches and parasites.
-Its first act of self-defense occurs by producing a sticky milky secretion.
-Making it not only one of the creepiest things we can see, but one of the grossest things as well.
+Their first act of self-defense occurs by producing a milky sticky secretion.
+Making it not only one of the most creepy things we can see, but one of the grossest too.